OmmRout/EYE_MAIN/README.md

 # RetiNova
 RetiNova is an AI-driven application designed to provide users with a fast and efficient way to diagnose potential eye conditions using self-taken images.
-This project was created as part of [IrvineHacks 2025](https://devpost.com/software/retinova) for the **Patient Safety Tech Hack Track**.

 ![RetiNova Cover](frontend/public/cover.png)